Refinance Quick Quote

 This option is perfect for you if:

 - Your income and assets are low.
-This is because the FHA considers you are less risky borrower
+This is because the FHA considers you to be a less risky borrower.

 - You have an underwater mortgage (one where the value of the loan is higher than the value of the house, a situation caused by a collapse in the real estate market) because no appraisal is needed.